arben777/contacts-sorter/README.md

    python main.py
    ```
 3. The program will read the contact files, categorize and sort the contacts, and then write the sorted contacts to a master Excel sheet named `master_sheet.xlsx`.

-## Note
-For real-world usage, replace the mock GPT function call in `OpenAICaller` with a real API call to GPT-4.